gracee-chen/AC215_StyleMe/README.md

 #### Set Up CI/CD Pipeline with GitHub Actions

+The CI/CD pipeline executes a comprehensive suite of automated checks for every code change.
+For all branches, the pipeline runs linting and code quality checks using Flake8, executes unit test suites for each service and container, performs integration tests to verify component interactions, runs end-to-end tests to validate the complete pipeline, generates coverage reports to ensure minimum 60% test coverage (currently achieving 91.30%), and aggregates all check results in a CI summary.
+The system achieves 91.30% test coverage on tested modules, with intentional exclusions documented for modules tested via integration/E2E tests, requiring GPU or GCS access, or being build scripts and CLI tools.
+The test suites include unit tests covering data loading, scraping, image extraction, model training configuration, and inference utilities; integration tests verifying pipeline component interactions; and end-to-end tests ensuring complete pipeline functionality from data loading to inference.

+For merges to the main branch, the pipeline additionally builds Docker images for all services, pushes them to Artifact Registry, and automatically deploys updates to the Kubernetes cluster.
+This ensures that only tested and validated code reaches production, with the entire deployment process automated and traceable through GitHub Actions workflow logs.

 > **Deploy CI/CD Pipeline:**
 > ```bash
 > # 1.
 Create GCP Service Account